Saturday, November 2, 2019¶

 __repr__() method of dashboard item.
 Also optimized that method.

-I am trying to get The lino-book package to build on readthedocs automatically after each commit.
+I am trying to get Developer Guide to build on readthedocs automatically after each commit.
 But it tells me things I don’t really understand:

 Version locked, retrying in 5 minutes.